-- Sit in the correct position and hold a pencil correctly to allow fluid movement of the nib. - Improve fine and gross motor skills by enjoying drawing pre-cursive patterns using a variety of writing materials such as modelling clay, sand, air writing, felt-pens, crayons, pencils and the IWB. - Understand the language needed to describe pencil movements in preparation for letter formation. - Hold a pencil in an effective manner (referred to as "Froggy Fingers" or the tripod pencil grip) and be encouraged to correct any errors in grip or stature. - Understand that letters are written on a base line and that all cursive letters 'start on the line' and some 'end with a flick'. - Begin to form some recognisable cursive letters, capital letters and numerals. - Have an understanding of writing their own name. - Understand different shaped letter families.
+- Sit in the correct position and hold a pencil correctly to allow fluid movement of the nib. - Improve fine and gross motor skills by enjoying drawing pre-cursive patterns using a variety of writing materials such as modelling clay, sand, air writing, felt-pens, crayons, pencils and the IWB. - Understand the language needed to describe pencil movements in preparation for letter formation. - Hold a pencil in an effective manner (referred to as "pecky birds" or the tripod pencil grip) and be encouraged to correct any errors in grip or stature. - Understand that letters are written on a base line and that all cursive letters 'start on the line' and some 'end with a flick'. - Begin to form some recognisable cursive letters, capital letters and numerals. - Have an understanding of writing their own name each child will practise their first name and surname everyday on laminate papers.
+When a child succeeds they will just have only their initials as prompts.
+Successes are celebrated on display in the classroom.
+In Year 2, they will go on to practise their full names. - Understand different shaped letter families.